 Make Music Day Denton

-The City of Denton joins the Make Music Day celebration with numerous events on Friday, June 21, 2019.
+The City of Denton joins the Make Music Day celebration with numerous events on Monday, June 21, 2021.
 Make Music Day is a one-day event where free, live musical performances, opportunities to make music, and other musical events take place around the world on the longest day of the year.
-Musical festivities in Denton are part of a global celebration of music making in over 750 cities inspired by France’s Fête de la Musique.
+Musical festivities in Denton are part of a global celebration of music-making in over 750 cities inspired by France’s Fête de la Musique.

 Why join Make Music Day